-In addition, Mich Exec Order No 2020-175 outlines industry-specific requirements for outdoor work, construction, manufacturing, research labs, retail stores, offices, restaurants and bars, outpatient health care facilities, in-home services, personal service providers (barbers, salons, and spas), places of public accommodation, sports and exercise facilities (gyms, fitness centers, recreation centers, etc.), pools, meat and poultry processing plants, casinos, and racetracks.
+In addition, Mich Exec Order No 2020-184 outlines industry-specific requirements for outdoor work, construction, manufacturing, research labs, retail stores (including libraries and museums), offices, restaurants and bars, outpatient health care facilities, in-home services, personal-care service providers (barbers, salons, and spas), places of public accommodation, sports and exercise facilities (gyms, fitness centers, recreation centers, etc.), pools, meat and poultry processing plants, casinos, and racetracks.
 Under the order, all employers must keep a record of their provision of COVID-19 training, their daily self-screening protocols, and their actions concerning employees with confirmed cases of COVID-19 (reporting to local health department and informing co-workers or others who may have come in contact with them).

 Also note that Mich Exec Order No 2020-166, rescinding Mich Exec Order No 2020-36, renews the prohibition on employers from discharging, disciplining, or retaliating against employees who stay home for certain COVID-19-related reasons and changes the quarantine requirements for those who test positive or are symptomatic.
 See this post for more details.

 A number of resources are available for businesses and their attorneys as they begin to return to work, including the following:

 If you are aware of other return-to-work resources helpful to Michigan attorneys, or need guidance in a particular area not covered here, please let us know so we can plan to get you what you need.